Askobar Network Hits Market Capitalization of $407,069.92 (ASKO)

-Askobar Network (ASKO) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM E.T. on June 23rd.
-One Askobar Network coin can currently be purchased for approximately $0.0042 or 0.00000023 BTC on major exchanges.
-In the last week, Askobar Network has traded flat against the U.S. dollar.
-Askobar Network has a market capitalization of $407,069.92 and $180,738.00 worth of Askobar Network was traded on exchanges in the last 24 hours.
+Askobar Network (ASKO) traded flat against the U.S. dollar during the one day period ending at 10:00 AM Eastern on June 24th.
+Askobar Network has a market capitalization of $407,069.92 and approximately $180,738.00 worth of Askobar Network was traded on exchanges in the last day.
+One Askobar Network coin can now be bought for $0.0042 or 0.00000023 BTC on cryptocurrency exchanges.
+During the last week, Askobar Network has traded flat against the U.S. dollar.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.